evkx/evkx.github.io/content/models/kia/ev9/EV9_GT-Line_AWD/_index.md

 This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
 Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

+## Safety

+The Kia EV9 GT-Line AWD is equipped with multiple airbags to ensure occupant protection in the event of a collision.
+The airbag system includes:

+- Front airbags for the driver and front passenger
+- Side curtain airbags for both the first and second rows
+- Side airbags for the driver and front passenger
+- Side airbags for the second-row passengers
+- A front center airbag to prevent the driver and front passenger from colliding with each other during a side impact

 ## Security and Access Technologies

 The Kia EV9 GT-Line AWD is equipped with advanced security features to protect you and your vehicle.
 These include:

 - **Keyless Entry and Start:** The vehicle's keyless entry and start system enables seamless access, allowing you to unlock and start the car without needing to remove the key from your pocket or bag.
+- **Phone-as-Key Functionality:** With phone-as-key technology, you can use your smartphone as a digital key to unlock and start the vehicle, providing an additional layer of convenience and flexibility.
+- **Alarm System:** An integrated alarm system monitors for unauthorized entry or tampering, providing alerts to help deter intrusions and keep your vehicle secure.

 {{<evkxdisplayaddarticle />}}